Asuka Langley Soryu: Legacy

 Asuka's character has been used for merchandising items such as life-size figures, action figures, guitars, clothes, and underwear, some of which sold out immediately.
 Her action figures proved successful.
 According to Japanese writer Kazuhisa Fujie, Evangelion-related household items with the image of Asuka or other female characters of the series have become so popular that they have been put back on the market with a second edition.
 Movic has also released a cassette drama featuring her and Shinji as part of its Animate series featuring other popular works.
 On February 27, 1997, Kadokawa Shoten published a book dedicated to her entitled Asuka - Evangelion Photograph (ＡＳＵＫＡ－アスカ－ 新世紀エヴァンゲリオン文庫写真集).
 In 2008, Broccoli released a video game entitled Shin Seiki Evangelion: Ayanami Ikusei Keikaku with Asuka Hokan Keikaku, in which the player takes on the task of looking after Asuka or Rei Ayanami.

 Japanese celebrities cosplayed her during concerts or tours, such as Haruka Shimazaki, singer Hirona Murata and Saki Inagaki.
 Lai Pin-yu, a Taiwanese Democratic Progressive Party and Legislative Yuan member, held election rallies cosplaying Asuka, gaining popularity.
 Asuka's character was parodied by Excel from Excel Saga and some of her aesthetic and character traits inspired other female characters.
 Kotaku writer Richard Eisenbeins listed her as an example of the tsundere stereotype, a term used to indicate grumpy, assertive and authoritarian characters that nonetheless possess a more gentle, empathetic and insecure side, hidden due to a stormy past or traumatic experiences.
 Anthony Gramuglia from Comic Book Resources identified her as one of the most popular and influential tsundere characters, comparing Asuna Yūki from Sword Art Online, Rin Tōsaka from Fate/stay night, Kyō Sōma from Fruits Basket and Taiga Aisaka from Toradora! to her.
-Critics also compared Mai Shibamura from Gunparade March, Michiru Kinushima from Plastic Memories and D.Va from Overwatch game series to Asuka.
+Collider writer Lucas Kloberdanz-Dyck similarly credited Asuka with popularizing the tsundere archetype to a significant extent and helping establish its widespread popularity in anime: "Whether in a romance or action setting, every tsundere owes a debt of gratitude [to Asuka]".
+Critics also compared Mai Shibamura from Gunparade March, Michiru Kinushima from Plastic Memories and D.Va from the Overwatch game series to Asuka.

 Japanese band L'Arc-en-Ciel took inspiration from the character for their song "Anata".
 Further references have been identified in other Japanese animated series, including Sayonara, Zetsubou-Sensei, Wotakoi: Love Is Hard for Otaku, Gurren Lagann, and Sword Art Online, in which a scene of her and Rei in an elevator from the twenty-second episode is parodied.